JoSchae/nestjs-server/setup/setup-instructions.md

 }
 ```

-Only thing left to do is to provide our strategys in our auth.module:
+Only thing left to do is to provide our strategies in our auth.module:

 ```typescript
 import { forwardRef, Module } from '@nestjs/common';